arjo129/boogieboardsync/readme.md

 	sudo apt-get install make gcc pkg-config libusb-1.0-dev libevdev

-Thenk all one needs to do is run make in the directory:
+Then all one needs to do is run make in the directory:

 	make